tobicn/TobiasConstien/_pages/about.md

 I’m broadly interested in the psychological mechanisms and functions of play, whether it’s in development, therapy, or simply how I can win against my wife in board games.
 In my PhD, for example, I am exploring the role of pretend play in toddlers' development of executive functions.
 In my work in dramatherapy, I'm looking at play from a clinical perspective.
 Still, board games against my wife I usually loose.

-I’m trying my best to conduct my research following principles of <b>Open Science</b>.
-Although I haven’t always been able to publish open-access, materials and pre-prints from all my work is openly available via my [OSF Page](https://osf.io/hwqnx/).
-You can also download my papers (or pre-prints) via this [page](https://tobicn.github.io/TobiasConstien/publications/).

 Current Projects
 ======